eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ### Gateway

-We have a list of subscribers which can be subscribed to any arbitrary service and everytime we received a sample we would like to send the bytestream to a socket, write it into a file or print it to the console.
+We have a list of subscribers which can be subscribed to any arbitrary topic and everytime we received a sample we would like to send the bytestream to a socket, write it into a file or print it to the console.
 But whatever we choose to do we perform the same task for all the subscribers.